 Drug endangered children are part of a large population of children not only in our state, but across the nation.
 Fortunately, as a result of the Drug Endangered Children program, thousands of children have been rescued from drug environments.
 It is every West Virginian’s responsibility to report suspected instances of drug endangered children to law enforcement.
 All citizens need to be proactive to end the cycle of drug abuse in West Virginia.

 The West Virginia Attorney General’s Office joined with the City of Charleston and other committed cross sector-partners on a steering committee to enhance and deliver the city’s unique Drug Market Intervention (DMI), “Second Chance” project.
 The DMI project works to effectively eliminate overt drug markets by bringing together community leaders, law enforcement, and service providers with street level drug dealers and their families to make it clear that the dealing must stop.
 It works to change neighborhoods of distress into neighborhoods of opportunity thus improving life for residents of the community and surrounding areas, and strengthening relationships between law enforcement and residents.

 The Attorney General serves on the Substance Abuse Committee for the National Association of Attorneys General (“NAAG”).
-He serves with the Attorneys General of Florida, New Hampshire, Massachusetts, New Jersey, Pennsylvania, Maine, Georgia, Utah, and Wisconsin.

 The mission of the Substance Abuse Committee is “to make our country safer and healthier by dramatically decreasing drug abuse through policy analysis, research, police operations, education and drug treatment.”
 The Substance Abuse Committee works with law enforcement, prosecutors, community leaders, and other entities to identify developing trends and combat substance abuse through coordinated efforts.